 Because amyloidosis can affect other organs in addition to the heart, the spectrum of symptoms for cardiac amyloidosis can be quite broad, but may include:

 Because the symptoms are common to other forms of heart disease like hypertrophic cardiomyopathy or heart failure, such as congestive heart failure, a careful physical examination and review of patient history play an important role in diagnosing cardiac amyloidosis.

 Rodney H. Falk, MD, and the Brigham and Women’s Cardiac Amyloidosis Program are featured in this video.
 BWH's Cardiac Amyloidosis Program is the only clinical program in the U.S. focusing exclusively on cardiac amyloidosis.
 This unique program was established in order to help fill a significant void in the diagnosis and treatment of systemic amyloidosis, with a view to acquiring a better understanding of cardiac amyloidosis and improving care for patients who have the disease.
-Read the Advancing the Treatment of Cardiac Amyloidosis Video Transcript.
+Watch Part 2 of this video: Advancing the Diagnosis and Treatment of Cardiac Amyloidosis.

 As patients with cardiac amyloidosis are very sensitive to sodium and retain fluid quickly, doctors will typically immediately limit salt intake.
 Diuretics may be prescribed to help the body remove excess fluid.
 Other treatments may include:

 The Cardiac Amyloidosis Program at BWH provides comprehensive diagnostic and treatment services that include cardiac biopsy, genetic testing for patients with suspected familial amyloidosis, and precise assessment of cardiac function by state-of-the-art, noninvasive testing.